 Let's analyze the text extracted from a comment on the internet:

-What is the difference between the Brazilian and Japanese people in a time of crisis?
+What is the difference between the Brazilian and Japanese people in a moment of crisis?

-The Brazilian seeks to know whose fault it is, and wants to know who will attend the victims, the Japanese first help, calmly, then think, if they think, whose fault it is.
-The Brazilians cry, victimize themselves, the Japanese nobles, run after the solution, with dignity.
-The Brazilians at the very first understand that it is the end, the Japanese at any moment, understand that it is a new beginning, believe that everything will be rebuilt, recovered. – Yahoo AnswersThis is a view that a Brazilian has of a Japanese today
+The Brazilian seeks to know whose fault it is, and wants to know who will attend to the victims, the Japanese first help, calmly, then they think, if they think, whose fault it is.
+Brazilians cry, victimize themselves, Japanese nobles, run after the solution, with dignity.
+The Brazilians, right from the first moment, understand that it is the end, the Japanese, at any moment, understand that it is a new beginning, they believe that everything will be rebuilt, recovered. – Yahoo AnswersThis is a Brazilian view of a Japanese person these days

 - Lack of sincerity (falsehood) due to not showing what you feel;